justhoop/TimeTracker/README.md

 # TimeTracker
-A simple time tracking script
+A simple time tracking script.
-this works best when run as a scheduled task that runs at logon and unlock.
+This works best when run as a scheduled task that runs at logon and unlock.